Mahmoud-Ali-FCIS/Tracking-Mario-in-Video/README.md

 ### Time:

-- Using Function timeit.default_timer()
+- Using Function **timeit.default_timer()**.

  Returns the current time instant, a floating-point number of seconds since the epoch.

 |  **Type** | **Average time every frame ( seconds)**   |
 | --- | --- |